A practical path from beginner to hire-ready AI engineer: programming basics, LLM APIs, RAG, evals, agents, deployment, and portfolio proof.

 Now connect the pieces.

-Use a small backend framework such as FastAPI, which gives you typed request and response models and straightforward route definitions.[3]
+Use a small backend framework such as FastAPI, which gives you typed request and response models and direct route definitions.[3]

 RAG means Retrieval-Augmented Generation.
 The model answers using retrieved context instead of only its training data.